nickdhollman/Python-Projects/README.md

 # Python Projects

-Python projects created in my spare time to build a reusable syntax reference, practice version control, and gain hands-on experience with Python libraries and tools across data engineering, machine learning, and generative AI.
+Python projects created in my spare time to build a reusable syntax reference and gain hands-on experience with Python libraries and tools across data engineering, machine learning, and generative AI.

 ## Areas of Interest